 Onset: Most cases of eczema happen within a few months after the baby is born.
 Some babies outgrow it once they reach school age, but for others, it could persist until adulthood.

 Remedy: To help your baby feel better when they have eczema, bathe them every 2 or 3 days instead of daily.
 Use a generous amount of gentle moisturizer on their skin and avoid any kind of irritation.
+You can also use topical steroids as per doctor recommendation.

 A lot of us know that a baby’s skin is sensitive, that is why it is sometimes alarming when we see rashes on them.
 Keeping these common baby skin rashes in mind will help parents identify what’s normal and what’s not.